Cavity-enhanced optical lattices for scaling neutral atom quantum technologies to higher qubit numbers: Introduction

-We characterize these cavity lattices by loading strontium atoms and performing clock spectroscopy at a wavelength where the differential light shift of the clock states is large in high-intensity lattices.
-We observe spatially dependent clock excitation with resolved carrier and sideband transitions.
-These features let us directly map the lattice potential envelope, shown in Fig.~\ref{fig:teaser}(b).
-With the measured potential, we quantify the size and homogeneity of the created potential in Section~\ref{sec:fringes}.
-In Section~\ref{sec:spectroscopy}, we use these features to measure local temperatures and the polarizability ratio between the two clock states with high precision.
+We briefly discuss the design of cavity assembly and its integration into our vacuum system in Section~\ref{sec:setup}.
+Then, we characterize the 2D cavity lattices by loading strontium atoms and performing clock spectroscopy at a wavelength where the differential light shift of the clock states is large.
+We observe spatially dependent clock excitation with that exhibits carrier and sideband transitions.
+The high spectral resolution lets us observe vibrational-mode-specific carrier transitions for the first time.
+These new spectral features provide access to the potential and population distribution in each lattice site.
+To begin with, we directly map the lattice potential envelope, shown in Fig.~\ref{fig:teaser}(b).
+With the measured potential envelope, we quantify the size and homogeneity of the created potential in Section~\ref{sec:fringes}.
+In Section~\ref{sec:spectroscopy}, we use the spectrally resolved carriers to measure local temperatures and the polarizability ratio between the two clock states with high precision.
 Finally, the monolithic cavity design results in a long atom lifetime in the cavity lattices and an excellent stability of the experimental setup as discussed in Sections~\ref{sec:lifetime} and~\ref{sec:stability}.

-Our results create opportunities for quantum simulations of strongly-coupled light matter interfaces.
-For these simulations, coherent tunneling over hundreds of lattice sites is desirable~\cite{tudela17a} which necessitates a large mode area.
+Our results create new opportunities for quantum simulations of strongly-coupled light matter interfaces~\cite{devega08,tudela18,krinner18} and quantum chemistry~\cite{arguello19}.
+For such simulations, coherent tunneling over hundreds of lattice sites is desirable~\cite{tudela17a} which necessitates a large mode area.
 These simulations also require the creation of state-dependent lattices that trap the clock states with a high contrast ratio and long lifetime~\cite{heinz20}, which is challenging due to the particularly limited laser power at the necessary wavelengths.
-Our cavity lattices solve both challenges and solve the problem of scaling up optical lattice clocks and neutral-atom quantum computers to tens of thousands of qubits without any changes to the underlying architecture.
+Our cavity lattices solve both challenges and solve the problem of scaling up optical lattice clocks and neutral-atom quantum computers to tens of thousands of qubits without any changes to the underlying device.